Find out how to support your child and what help is available.

 Young children may not be emotionally developed enough to express their real feelings in words.
-Or, they may not feel comfortable about being in an unfamiliar group situation.
+Or they might not feel comfortable about being in an unfamiliar group situation.
 Young children often express their feelings through play or their mood rather than in words, and they are often spontaneous in the way they do this.
-They may not be able to tap into how they are feeling on a specific occasion.
+They might not be able to tap into how they are feeling on a specific occasion.

 Older children or young teenagers may be more articulate but less forthcoming.
 Being a teenager can be a time of emotional ups and downs.
 Teenagers can feel confused and unsure about themselves.
 This can make the way they deal with a parent’s illness very different from that of a younger child.
 Their reactions are likely to be more intense than an adult's.
 It is very important that they have the time to grieve about the illness and be included in what is happening.

-Remember that we must all take care about our children using the web.
-We have looked at these sites before putting the links up and they seem fine.
+Remember to take care when children are using the web.
+It is your responsibility to check that the material your own child is accessing is suitable for them.
+We have looked at these sites before putting this information up.
 But we have not checked all the material on these sites and things can change over time.
-It is your responsibility to check that the material your own children are accessing is suitable for them.